A Glug of Oil

 Gammon with Pease Pudding Recipe

-Sometimes there's nothing quite like good old-fashioned food to fill you up and cheers you up.
+Sometimes there's nothing quite like good old-fashioned food to fill you up and cheer you up.

-Yep old fashioned food has made a comeback, yes indeed and it's now known as Gastropub food.
+Yep, old-fashioned food has made a comeback, and it's now known as Gastropub food.

 Now, it may not be the best-looking dinner but don't knock it till you've tried it!